Inclusive Design Glossary

 Visual Description

-Visual description is a textual representation of static media most commonly intended for those who may not be able to see the media, but it is now generally accepted to be helpful to all people.
-There are many forms of visual description, including short, long, and poetic/interpretative descriptions, to name a few.
+Visual description is a textual representation of static media or objects most commonly intended for those who may not be able to see the media or objects, but benefit all people.
+There are two general types of visual descriptions:

 Tactile Affordances